Spryx-AI/spryx-devops-workflows/README.md

 ### 1. Python CI Workflow

-The `python-ci.yml` workflow handles linting and testing for Python projects.
+The `python-ci.yml` workflow handles testing for Python projects using tox.

 **Features:**
-- Code linting with Ruff (checking and formatting)
+- Uses uv for faster package installation
-- Type checking with MyPy
+- Uses project's tox configuration for all testing
-- Testing with pytest through tox
+- Automatically detects and runs the right tox environments
-- Matrix testing with multiple Python versions
+- Linting runs in dedicated tox environment
-- Conditional linting with skip option
+- Single workflow for all quality checks
 - Improved caching for faster builds
 - Optional coverage reporting to Codecov